258327199/PluginCreator/README.md

 An UE4 plugin wizard that allows user to create basic plugin setup in just a few clicks!
 Put this repo inside of UE/Engine/Plugins/PluginCreatorPlugin

 -------------------
-This is a plugin write by Karolz,and the before version has  some bugs.
+This is a plugin writen by Karolz,and the before version has  some bugs.
 But the unreal eninge 4.7.0, i just have tested ,it is ok,and easy to use.

 I think u must love it.It can easy to creat a plugin,without doing too much operator.